This homemade 4th of July cake is really easy to put together and looks beautiful.

 been used for wedding cakes too.

-For the cake on the left, bake the cake in a 9x13 inch pan.
+For the cake on the above, bake the cake in a 9x13 inch pan.
 Use the

 french vanilla frosting below and frost the cake.